Business names

 <figure><img src="/files/3QT1VLxzbmBkh4wejkQO" alt="" height="425" width="700"><figcaption></figcaption></figure>

 **Step 3.** The newly-assigned business name renders prominently as the entity's display name.
-The original technical name persists below the new name as an inline reference, so anyone looking at the entity can see both.
+When the entity also carries a source-ingested technical name, that original name persists below the new name as an inline reference, so anyone looking at the entity can see both.
+A manually-created entity has no separate technical name, so it shows only the business name with no `Original` line beneath it.

 <figure><img src="/files/uS3CaXjG5oEaM33Zf7a5" alt="" height="421" width="700"><figcaption></figcaption></figure>